AlbertPerez7/Investment-Growth-Calculator/readme.md

 - Investment type: ETF/Fund, individual stock, or derivative
 - Initial capital and yearly contributions
-- Expected return and dividend yield
+- Expected average compound return
 - Fees (expense ratio, broker fees, spread)
-- Dividend reinvestment options
+- Dividend yield and dividend reinvestment options

 It produces a detailed breakdown of the investment's evolution year by year and plots the total investment contribution vs. the simulated investment value.